top of page

 Sara Ichinaga (next position: Ph.D. student at UW Applied Math)

-Satpreet Singh, Ph.D. in Electrical and Computer Engineering, 2021 (next position: Meta)
+Satpreet Singh, Ph.D. in Electrical and Computer Engineering, 2021 (next position: Meta; now at Baylor)

 Aaron D. Garcia, Ph.D. in Neuroscience, 2023 (next position: Allen Institute)